 Entrepreneurs must have a big enough vision because investors are greedy and want superb returns in exchange for the risk and capital they undertake.

 Lastly, seek external advice and opinion.

-Before financing, you can find representative investors, talk to them first, and ask them to analyse your business.
+Before seeking SME loan or financing, you can find representative investors, talk to them first, and ask them to analyse your business.

 Get a feel of other investors’ initial valuation of your business.
 Valuation is extremely subjective, reflecting future expectations of returns.

 Investors will assess whether the business owner can grasp the company at different stages, whether the risk is predictable, how to manage risk and so on.

 Business failure often occurs from the founder’s bad judgment.
 Because of one or two critical wrong decisions, coupled with bad timing and external market fluctuations in combination, will usually cause the collapse of the company.